-The CEO (Denise ), and Adult DS, and any other members of staff who will act as DSL, must also participate in level 3 training.
+The CEO (Redacted), and Adult DSL, and any other members of staff who will act as DSL, must also participate in level 3 training.

-The DSL's are expected to keep up with national developments relating to the welfare and protection of vulnerable adults.
+The DSL's are expected to keep up with national developments relating to the welfare and protection of adults.